WWUHackathon2021/DeathAndTaxes/README.md

 !8ball - provides a helpful answer to a yes or no question.

-!bees - prints the bee movie script.
+bees - prints the bee movie script.

+there/they're/their - provides a helpful grammar tip

+!uwumode - toggles bot responses in english/uwu

+!uwu - translates a sentence into uwu